Enable purchases with Flow Builder in React Native SDK

 • Products – anything users can buy (subscriptions, consumables, lifetime access)

-• Placements – where and when you show paywalls in your app (like main, onboarding, settings).
-You set up paywalls for placements in the dashboard, then request them by placement ID in your code.
-This makes it easy to run A/B tests and show different paywalls to different users.
+• Placements – where and when you show flows in your app (like main, onboarding, settings).
+You attach flows to placements in the dashboard, then request them by placement ID in your code.
+This makes it easy to run A/B tests and show different flows to different users.

 Adapty offers you three ways to enable purchases in your app.
 Select one of them depending on your app requirements: